mnyorba/astro-starter/README.md

 -   **Astro 5.0**: The latest version of the powerful web framework.
 -   **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 -   **Dark/Light Mode**: Theme toggle for user preference.
+-   **Accessible & Semantic**: Progressively enhanced, semantic, and accessible.
+-   **Customizable design tokens for easy theming**: For easy theming and customization.
 -   **MDX & Markdown Support**: Write content in either `.md` or `.mdx`.
 -   **Content Collections**: Type-safe and organized content for your blog.
+-   **Categories and tags archive support**: Organize posts by categories and tags, and browse dedicated archive pages.
 -   **Automatic Sitemap**: `@astrojs/sitemap` is configured to generate a sitemap on build.
+-   **RSS Feed**: Automatic RSS feed generation for your blog posts.
 -   **Custom Base URL Handling**: A custom remark plugin ensures that all asset paths work correctly, even when deploying to a subfolder.
 -   **Pagination for Blog**: Built-in SEO-friendly pagination for blog posts with customizable navigation.
+-   **Flexible global data and navigation configuration**: Centralized management of site data and navigation menus.
 -   **Localization**: Global locale and date formatting settings for easy adaptation to your language and region.
 -   **Google Analytics & Tag Manager via Partytown**: Easily connect Google Analytics or GTM using the [@astrojs/partytown](https://docs.astro.build/en/guides/integrations-guide/partytown/) integration for optimal performance.
 -   **Prettier**: Code formatter is set up with plugins for Astro and Tailwind CSS for consistent code style.